w3c/user-timing/conditional-tracing-explainer.md

 - It allows adding detailed annotations without having to create a dictionary during performance critical execution.
 - It creates a natural namespace: both the reporter and the observer have to access the same object, rather than rely on (leaky) strings
 - From an ergonomic perspective, adding a global `performance.*` function might be confusing as the result doesn't end up in the performance timeline directly.
+- Using the `bind` function doesn't guarantee attribution, because it doesn't include microtasks (unlike script entry points).
+This needs to be handled with care when using it for "blame"
+- It might look confusing to mix web-facing and `console` APIs in the same function, however it's intentional as devtools is an "augmentation" here.